ejhonglab/elena_olfactometer_configs/README.md

 ```
 olf -u test.yaml -r single_manifold2
 ```
-This will generate a config using `basic.py`.
+This will generate a `.yaml` file using `basic.py`.
 Run without `-u` if you don't have to re-upload the code.
 - For a full description of the AL imaging protocol, see [this page](https://github.com/tom-f-oconnell/tom_olfactometer_configs).
 - `elenavalvetest` is for testing whether the fly is responding before running the whole experiment.
+- After the experiment is done, copy the generated `.yaml` file to the directory with the ThorSync / ThorImage outputs.
 ### Plotting
 In command prompt, change directory to the folder that contains `SyncData00x` and run
 ```